IEEE ICRA Best Paper Award in Cognitive Robotics (sponsored by KROS)

 Funding: The award is sponsored by the Korea Robotics Society for a period of 20 years (2015-2034).
 If funding becomes unavailable, the award will not be given.

 Eligibility: All papers presented at the annual ICRA conference are eligible.
-There are no restrictions as to IEEE membership, organization, nationality, race, creed, sex, or age.
+There are no restrictions as to organization, nationality, race, creed, sex, or age.
+There is no requirement for IEEE membership.
 Eligibility and Selection process shall comply with procedures and regulation established in IEEE and Society governing documents, particularly with IEEE Policy 4.4 on Awards Limitations.
 Authors of cognitive robotics papers are encouraged to include keywords related to cognitive robotics in their keyword list to help the ICRA Awards Committee identify papers to consider for the award.

 Basis for Judging: A selection committee will be appointed by the ICRA Awards Committee with members who have appropriate expertise in the field of cognitive robotics.
 Papers are judged based on technical merit, originality, relevance and potential impact on the cognitive robotics field, clarity of the written paper, and quality of the conference presentation.